 We've selected 5 different control panels, these are the main panels that are used in the web hosting industry:• cPanel

-The most used control panel currently is cPanel, we've been using these for the past 7 years in which we've enjoyed using but due to the sudden massive price increase this has made many customers angry. cPanel is only compatible on Linux Centos operating systems.
+The most used control panel currently is cPanel, we've been using these for the past 7 years in which we've enjoyed using but due to the sudden massive price increase this has made many customers angry and we've moved our control panel to DirectAdmin (September 2019). cPanel is only compatible on Linux Centos operating systems.

 cPanel also comes with the option of installing a free SSL using their service or integrating a 3rd party such as LetsEncrypt.